d18mm/TicTacToe-/README.md

 You will also see any lint errors in the console.

 ### deficiency
-the application does not have an algorithm. players play with computers, only issue positions randomly for computers.
+the application not have an algorithm. players play with computers, and the computers only issue positions randomly for

 by ilham ramadhan.
 deploy firebase : https://tiktaktoe-d5961.firebaseapp.com/